MarceloPrado/has-changed-path/README.md

 Basically, we compare the latest HEAD with the previous one using `git diff` command.
 This allows us to effectively detect changes in most cases (squashed merges and merges with merge commit).

-The algorithm works very similar with [Netlify's default way](https://community.netlify.com/t/monorepo-and-long-builds/7234/2) way for detecting changes in monorepo builds.
+The algorithm works very similar with [Netlify's default way](https://community.netlify.com/t/monorepo-and-long-builds/7234/2) for detecting changes in monorepo builds.

 ## Contribute